 After this, you can see your new layer by changing the variable file near the top of model.py (In this case, you might change the variable pes_file from “pes_ascii200.txt” to “pes_ascii500.txt”).

-Please be aware that the model must be run as a “first_run” every time an environmental layer is changed or updated.
+The model should run as a “normal_run” out of the box, but if any environment input files (such as aggveg60.txt) are replaced or changed, be aware that the model must be run as a “first_run” every time an environmental layer is changed or updated.
 This is because subsequent “normal_run”s of the model will use a grid loaded from memory in order to run faster, rather than generating a new grid each time and saving it (as is done on “first_run”).

-9. THANKS – Contact project developers for more information.
+10. THANKS – Contact project developers for more information.

 If you run into an error while running the code or have other questions beyond this document, contact project developers for more information.
-Also, the 8/12/18 version of the code is most extensively tested version, but uses dummy human data instead of live human data from the FNNR.
+Also, the 8/12/18 version of the code is the most extensively tested version and the version published for J. Mak’s thesis, but it uses dummy human data instead of live human data from the FNNR, and does not include GTGP simulation.

 Project Faculty Supervisor – Dr. Li An